reiver/go-cast/README.md

 ## Advanced Example

-In addition to these types built into Go (that were in the list), this package also supports converting custom types, as long as they implement a special method.
+This package also supports converting from **custom types**, as long as that _custom type_ implement a special method.

 For int64, the special method is:
 ```go
 interface {
 	Int64() (int64, error)